 2) a conflict of interest statement.

-These forms are sent out by the Editorial Office at the time of acceptance.
+These forms are sent out by the Editorial Office at the time of revision resubmission.
 Any forms sent prior to acceptance cannot be used.

 Each author listed on the manuscript must individually fill out and return the author disclosure form to the Editorial Office.